anitapeppercorn/FANTINDER/README.md

 ## Concepts

-In this project we applied the following skills:
+In this project we used the following packages:
     ”@apollo/react-hooks": "^3.1.3",
     "@stripe/stripe-js": "^1.10.0",
     "@testing-library/jest-dom": "^4.2.4",